PyMoDAQ/PyMoDAQ/docs/src/lab_story_folder/basler.rst

 Read a Basler camera
 ====================

-In this example of use, we will see how simple it is to interface a `Basler acA640-121gm <https://www.baslerweb.com/en/shop/aca640-121gm/>`_ camera with PyMoDAQ.
+In this example of use, we will see how to interface a `Basler acA640-121gm <https://www.baslerweb.com/en/shop/aca640-121gm/>`_ camera with PyMoDAQ.
 This camera is quite cheap (about 300€) and commonly used for example to image a laser beam.
-However, in principle, the procedure we will describe in the following should work for any Basler camera, as Basler provides a common software interface called *Pylon*.
+However, the procedure we will describe in the following should work for any Basler camera, as Basler provides a common software interface called *Pylon*.

 .. figure:: /image/lab_story/basler/basler.png